d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/aws.md

 # Using AWS EC2 Instances
 :label:`sec_aws`

 In this section, we will show you how to install all libraries on a raw Linux machine.
-Remember that in :numref:`sec_sagemaker` we discussed how to use Amazon SagaMaker, while building an instance by yourself costs less on AWS.
+Remember that in :numref:`sec_sagemaker` we discussed how to use Amazon SageMaker, while building an instance by yourself costs less on AWS.
 The walkthrough includes a number of steps:

 1. Request for a GPU Linux instance from AWS EC2.
 1. Optionally: install CUDA or use an AMI with CUDA preinstalled.